-- Have developed the life and work skills to be a self-sustaining person, free from the need to seek others to meet those basic needs of humanity and prosperity.
+- Have developed a personal relationship with Jesus Christ and life and work skills to be a self-sustaining person, free from the need to seek others to meet those basic needs of humanity and prosperity.

 - Be a significant contributor to society, using the beautiful and unique value of themselves to touch this world, and others, in meaningful ways.

 - Live a life free from alcohol dependence, drug addiction and exposure to pornography and other media that promote hyper sexuality.

 - Engage with R|H for the remainder of their lives, knowing that R|H offers lifelong access to counseling, spiritual encouragement, education opportunities, and assistance through an on-going mentorship program.

 The roots of prostitution and trafficking are often found in severe abuse, loss and/or neglect.
 It is these traumatic experiences that pushed the victims towards homelessness, addiction, prostitution, trafficking, and incarceration.
 They are survivors, and we offer unconditional love and support without judgment.

 R|H offers a peaceful place to live and receive support while they focus on living sober, honest and self-sufficient lives.
 All services are provided free of charge.
 We believe it’s important to connect survivors with the specific services that will help them heal.
 This includes alcohol and drug treatment programs, mental health services, spiritual and physical care, as well as prescriptions, dental care, and vision care…all in one place.

 Many survivors haven’t earned their high school diplomas or held consistent employment.
 We don’t want anything to hold them back, so we provide the support they need to complete their education and acquire marketable job skills.